savormix/msfs-neofly-aircraft-data-extractor/README.md

 - **Q: Why are airliners shown with -1 passengers?**

-  A: There is not enough data available (to SimConnect or in general) to report an accurate number.
+  A: Not enough data available (to SimConnect or in general) to report an accurate number.
 - **Q: The type/category/pax number/max range for aircraft X is completely wrong!**

   A: [Raise an issue](https://github.com/savormix/msfs-neofly-aircraft-data-extractor/issues)